ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 ---
 title: "Protecting a GAME server with the application firewall"
 excerpt: "Learn how to configure the GAME DDoS firewall"
-updated: 2023-08-30
+updated: 2023-09-20
 ---

 ## Objective

-This guide's objective is to help you better understand our Game DDoS Protection (or Game Firewall) and to provide instructions on how to configure effective protection for servers that support it.
+This guide's objective is to help you better understand our Game DDoS Protection (Game Firewall) and to provide instructions on how to configure effective protection for servers that support it.

 > [!primary]
 > Find more information on our Game DDoS Protection on <https://www.ovhcloud.com/en/security/game-ddos-protection/>.